ppy/osu-wiki/wiki/osu!_wiki/Contribution_guide/GitHub_web-based_editor/en.md

 ### Existing files

 1. Press `Ctrl` + `P` and enter the name of a file you want to open, then press `Enter`.
 Loose matching is supported: for example, typing `nominators veto en` will bring up `wiki/People/The_Team/Beatmap_Nominators/Beatmap_Veto/en.md`.
-2. Edit the file as you wish.
+2. Edit the file as necessary.
 Uncommitted changes are **stored in your browser**, and you can return to them after leaving `github.dev`.
 3. Once you are satisfied with the article(s), [commit the changes](#committing-changes).

 ### New articles or translations